zendesk/okta-identity-governance-demo/README.md

     1. Confirm that a new application has been created via the Okta Admin Console

 1. Applying Attributes
-    1. Add your email address to the [demo-admins].
-You can create new users and teams.
-New users with `example.com` work within the Okta test accounts.
+    1. Add your email address to the [demo-admins team](teams/demo-admins.yaml) in this repo.
     1. Run `task build` to create the syncer binary for your platform
     1. Run `task sync` to update
     1. Log in to your Okta account and see that you are assigned the `Demo Application` app